nuttanon211211/LOOF-DE-DOOF/README.md

 - Example :  2, PURRFECT CREATION, P1C1N1O1, DRAW 4
 - No.of cards is the positive integer
 - Card Name is anything that do not have commas (",")
+- Cost of a Card is Upper-case P,C,N,O followed by a number(positive integer or zero) with nothing in between.
+The order of each cost elements do not matter